lachlandeer/central-bank-nlp/README.md

-# Central Bank Text Corpus
+# Central Bank NLP

-A text corpus of central bank communications.
+A resource for natural language processing central bank communications.
 I hope it is useful.
-Please submit an issue if it is not.
+Please submit an issue if it is not or email me [john.rieth@outlook.com](john.rieth@outlook.com)

-I have created word vectors using fastText from the usa-central-bank/fomc-statements foler.
-I plan on adding more because the text is small and thus the vectors are  [text vectors](https://storage.googleapis.com/cbtext/fomc.vec) + [bin](https://storage.googleapis.com/cbtext/fomc.bin)
+I have created word vectors using fastText from the usa-central-bank/fomc-statements folder. the vectors are  [text vectors](https://storage.googleapis.com/cbtext/fomc.vec) + [bin](https://storage.googleapis.com/cbtext/fomc.bin)

-"As you learn more apply this knowledge to the whole corpus and be prepared to make changes, including leaving out data you have gathered, if this improves the final corpus.
-Keep a detailed record of the data you collect."
-David Evans, University of Nottingham

 ### Natural Language Processing

 The notebook Sentiment Analysis R is where I am learning how to do text mining in R with the central bank text data.
 The spacy.ipynb notebook is for playing around with the [spacy python library](https://spacy.io/).

-### Natula Language Generation
+### Natural Language Generation

 The folder nlg holds examples of natural language generation using the tools [rita](http://rednoise.org/rita/) and [markovify](https://github.com/jsvine/markovify).